MicrosoftDocs/power-platform/power-platform/guidance/expressroute/planning-expressroute.md

 reduce the potential for having to contend with other traffic on the connections you share through the connectivity provider's network.
-It shouldn't be necessary to use ExpressRoute to achieve this quality of connection through a connectivity provider, but it's a way to help ensure it.<!--note from editor: Suggested. -->
+It shouldn't be necessary to use ExpressRoute to achieve this quality of connection through a connectivity provider, but it's a way to help ensure it.

 In the following example, a user in a branch location has their connection routed via the WAN to the customer datacenter connection to